Rain Exterior Home Service logo - Fort Myers FL

 Cost-wise, paver sealing in Southwest Florida typically runs $0.50-$1.25 per square foot, with most driveways and pool decks between $300 and $700; stripping a failed sealer first adds to the job.
 In our climate a quality seal lasts about 2-3 years — when water stops beading on the surface, it is time.
 We quote exact numbers for free, and the quote is the invoice.

-Fully insured, locally owned, no subcontractors — the same crew that seals driveways from Fort Myers to Naples.
+Fully insured, locally owned, no subcontractors — the same crew that seals driveways from Fort Myers to Naples, locking out stains and weed growth season after season.
 Call (239) 977-7246 or request a free quote online.

-Cape Harbour Tarpon Point Sandoval Yacht Club Pelican Trafalgar Burnt Store Southwest Cape Northwest Cape Northeast Cape
+Cape Harbour Tarpon Point Sandoval Yacht Club Pelican Trafalgar Burnt Store Surfside Southwest Cape Northwest Cape Northeast Cape Entrada

 How It Works